Davic15/React-Native-The-Practical-Guide/Section 01 - Getting Started/Notes.md

+# Section 01 - Getting Started

-# What is React Native?
+## What is React Native?

     - Related to React.js
     - It helps us to write React Native (Real Native Mobile Apps), for Android and iOS.